 Amazon offers a good accessories kit for $15 that includes lens filters, a lens hood, an extra lens cap, and a cleaning cloth!

-The quality of my iPhone photos still amaze me to this day — and that’s coming from someone still stuck in the dinosaur days with an iPhone 5 😉 You don’t necessarily need a big fancy DSLR camera to take amazing travel pictures, an iPhone is a great option, and way more convenient to carry around with you.
+The quality of iPhone photos continues to amaze me!
+You don’t necessarily need a big fancy DSLR camera to take amazing travel pictures, an iPhone is a great option, and way more convenient to carry around.

-So there ya have it!
-A rundown of all the gear I use.
-Important to note: I don’t take every single thing with me whenever I travel, I cater it to where I’m going and what I’m going to be doing.
-No need to bring a portrait lens if I’m going to be shooting only landscape and vice versa!
-If you have any other questions on gear or even travel photography in general, just drop me a note 🙂
+Note: I don’t take every single thing with me whenever I travel, I cater it to where I’m going and what I’m going to be doing.
+No need for me to bring a portrait lens if I’m going to be shooting only landscape and vice versa!